problemsolvewithridoy/Home-Automation-system/README.md

-# The Ultimate 8-Channel Smart Home Controller: Google Home, Alexa, and Android App Control
+# The Ultimate 8-Channel Smart Home Controller Using ESP32: Google Home, Alexa, and Android App Control

 I have shown how to make an ESP32 Alexa home automation system with Echo DOT, manual switches, relay module, and ESP32.
 I have used Amazon Alexa App to control the home appliances with voice commands for this Alexa automation project.